 This page may contain affiliate links for products that I have personally tried and recommend.
 As an Amazon Associate I earn from qualifying purchases.
 See my disclaimer for full details.

 I hear this all the time: oh you teach kid’s yoga?
-How fun!
+How fun and relaxing!

 They must love it and be so calm and flexible!
 You must be really good at the splits by now, huh?

 I do yoga on my own every morning and I teach 9 kids yoga classes every day and I still can’t do the splits.

 Not only am I not super flexible, but the misconception of kids being super flexible threw me off my first few years of teaching as well.

 Sure, some of them are, but not all kids are flexible.

 And no they don’t all love yoga immediately.

 Before I learned more about some of these supposed myths of kids and yoga, EVERY.
 SINGLE.
 DAY. was a struggle.